compose-spec/compose-spec/05-services.md

 command: bundle exec thin -p 3000
 ```

-The command can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):
+The value can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):

 ```
 command: [ "bundle", "exec", "thin", "-p", "3000" ]
 ```

+If the value is `null`, the default command from the image MUST be used.

+If the value is `[]` (empty list) or `''` (empty string), the default command declared by the image MUST be ignored,
+i.e. overridden to be empty.

 ### configs